 The song playing on this site is “When It’s Over and Done,” by Jude Johnstone.
 This track was recorded in 1982 at A & M Studios by Henry Lewy.
 It was featured as a bonus track on Jude’s CD “Blue Light,” released in 2007.
 Jude was 22 years old when she wrote and recorded this song.

-Burton is currently producing a documentary through his production company Below Stairs Productions titled “The Man Behind The Music,” which is a tribute to his friend, Henry Lewy who died in 2006.
+Burton is currently co-producing/directing a documentary through his production company Below Stairs Productions titled “The Man Behind The Music,” which is a tribute to his friend, Henry Lewy who died in 2006.
+The short documentary has been selected to the New York Independent Film Festival, Prescott and Amsterdam Film Festivals thus far in 2018.
+He looks forward to completing the full length documentary.